bitcoin/bitcoin/test/README.md

-This directory contains integration tests that test navcoind and its utilities in their entirety.
+This directory contains integration tests that test naviod and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.